statamic/docs/content/collections/docs/collections.md

 ### Default collection data {#inject}

-Injecting data into your collection allows you providing default values for your entries with the `inject` variable.
+Injecting data into your collection allows you to provide default values for your entries with the `inject` variable.
 If entries have these variables set, they will override the collection defaults.

 ``` yaml
 inject: